 The insight is locked within phone, email, chat, social media and other interactions your agents have with your customers on daily basis.
 It is locked because until you start analysing these interactions you won’t understand what this data can tell you or your senior management.
 Many organisations still overlook the incredible advantage that data collected in the contact centre can provide.
 Delegates agreed that by turning interactions into insight you will convert your call centre from a cost to a profit centre.

 So why are contact centres still seen as cost centres?
 There was a consensus that it might be down to the name!
 If you call it a call centre, then it’s obvious it’s there to handle calls.
 If you call it a customer insight and business improvement centre, it’s obvious it’s there to deliver customer insight and improvement.

 But whatever the name, the main reason senior leaders may not look to the call centre to deliver valuable insight is that most contact centres only analyse a small, random sample of their calls and interactions.
 It is usually a time-consuming process and means missing out on all the information hidden in the mountain of data that is available.
 This is a mistake.
-Analysing and scoring interactions with tools such as Interaction Analytics can help you unlock the insight from these interactions so that you understand your customers better and drive various improvements in the contact centre and beyond.
+Analysing and scoring interactions with tools such as speech analytics can help you unlock the insight from these interactions so that you understand your customers better and drive various improvements in the contact centre and beyond.

 Ensure your Analytics are delivering on the objectives of the entire business, not just your contact centre